 Douglas J. Emlen

-Along with my own research, I also work to support and coordinate lab activities and outreach, and share my excitement about all things Evo and Devo with students through teaching a variety of courses within the Division of Biological Sciences.
+I work to support and coordinate lab activities, research, and outreach, and share my excitement about all things Evo and Devo with students through teaching a variety of courses within the Division of Biological Sciences.

 I started my PhD in the Emlen lab in the fall 2016 after completing a Master’s degree at the Ecole Normale Supérieure in Paris, France.
 During my MSc, I spent a semester in the lab carrying out a project with Devin O’Brien dealing with the biomechanics and physiology of male leg weapons in the leaf-footed bug (Narnia femorata) and the frog legged beetle (Sagra femorata).
-I am specifically interested in the evolution of mating systems and sexually selected traits, as well as the evolution of defenses against predators.
+I am specifically interested in the evolution of mating systems and sexual dimorphism.

 I am currently working on the evolution of sexual dimorphism in stick and leaf insects (Order: Phasmatodea).
 Phasmids are very charismatic herbivorous insects that display a wide range of body sizes and shapes that can be extremely different between males and females.
 I am studying the macroevolutionary patterns of sexual dimorphism in Phasmatodea and the ecological factors that are driving them.
 I am also digging into the microevolutionary processes that result in sexual dimorphism in these insects by specifically studying the evolutionary ecology of two model systems: thorny devil stick insects (Eurycantha sp.) and leaf insects (Phyllium sp.).
 I recently went to Papua New Guinea to study the behavior of wild populations of thorny devil stick insects thanks to a National Geographic Early career grant.